-It's a classic ingredient at Christmas in small covered tarts, but mincemeat can be used throughout the year in baking.
+It's a classic ingredient at Christmas in mince pies, but mincemeat can be used throughout the year in baking.

 Mincemeat is essentially an ancient mixture of dried fruits, ground almonds and spices, sugar and fat, almost certainly brought back to England from the Middle East by Crusaders.
-It once contained minced animal flesh and fat (lamb usually) and well into the 20th century beef suet was always included, even when made at home.
-Today few recipes or commercial products contain suet, which results in something too sweet and cloying for many tastes.
+It once contained minced meat and fat (lamb usually), and well into the 20th century, beef suet was always included, even when made at home.
+Today, most recipes or mince pies use vegetarian suet instead, but check the label if you're buying ready-made.

 The high sugar content of mincemeat, enhanced by fat and perhaps alcohol, means mincemeat can be stored at a cool ambient temperature for many months.
 Once opened it will keep for even longer refrigerated.